Are you at that stage where you are seriously thinking about how to downsize your life and save money?

 Downsize your expectations

-But if you want to learn how to downsize your life and save money then don’t expect to do everything and have everything.
+But if you want to learn about the downsizing process and any hidden costs then don’t expect to do everything and have everything.

 You can have anything you want, but you can’t have everything you want.